0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ```

 ### PreCleanup
-Again , simply check if the file is monitored and a write has been made, if not there's no need to evaluate the context. <br/>
+Again , we simply check here if the file is monitored and whether the file has been modified.
+If not there's no need to evaluate the context. <br/>

 ```cpp
 	pHandleContext HandleContx = nullptr;